EricCousineau-TRI/external_data_bazel/WORKFLOWS.md

     bazel build :meshes

-NOTE: This interface will cache the files under `~/.cache/bazel-girder`, and thus you will not need to re-download these files.
+NOTE: This interface will cache the files under the cache directory specified in your user configuration, and thus you will not need to re-download these files.

 ## Edit Files in a `*.sha512` group